alarionov/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?

-A: We know that values from naked twins can't be used by their peers, so we can remove those values from their peers
+A:
+When we have 2 cells with the same 2 digit-value in the same block, those 2 digits could be assigned to those cells only, not to their peers.
+Otherwise, we wouldn't have a value for one or both cells from naked twins pair to satisfy constrains of sudoku.
+Hence we can remove those values from common peers of cells from naked twins pair.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?

+A:
-A: We know that every diagonal should contain every number just one time, so we can exclude attempts when we have doubles for solved cells
+In Diagnal sudoku, every diagonal should contain every number and just once, like any other block(row, column, square).
+Hence when have a cell with a single digit value in a diagonal, we can remove the value from other cells of the same diagonal.

 ### Install